lhreczuch/carfix_system_2025/README.md

 # Main things I learned during creating this App.

+1. I got familiar with Postman when I was testing my API and got familiar with GIT - was creating commits in dedicated repo all the time during process.
+2. I learned how to build api with REST rules and how to secure it using JWT token and specify permissions using permission classes.
+3. I learned how to build API docs using OpenAPI
+4. I learned how to operate on manytomany database relations in Django
+5. I learned how to restrict data rendered by server to web browser based on which user is logged currently logged In.
+User and its privilleges are being checked on views.py file functions on server side.
+6. I became more comfortable with Django built in model methods like save(), django signals,forms or serializers.
+Also i got familiar with django errors in debug mode - I recognize them and I'am able to debug many of them without searching web.

+# Running App
 -> App is ready for you to run in Django development mode on development server.
 -> There is also an option to build image and run Docker by using docker-compose.yml folder.
+-> You can access api docs after running app on /api/docs endpoint.
+You have to authorize with JWT token to see all API endpoints.
 _______________________________
 Instructions to run app locally: